lispandfound/work-docs/multi-segment-ruptures/multi_segment.typ

   ],
 ) <kaikoura-plan>

-Our goal is to take the description of the segments involved in the rupture shown in #ref(<kaikoura-plan>) and produce a slip model that simulates the segment jumping observed in the Kaikōura event.
-The output would be an #link("https://web.archive.org/web/20221207080915/http://hypocenter.usc.edu/research/SRF/srf4.pdf")[Standard Rupture Format (SRF)] file that contains the slip model (an example of which is presented in #ref(<kaikoura-srf>)).
+Our goal is to take the description of the segments involved in the rupture shown in @kaikoura-plan and produce a slip model that simulates the segment jumping observed in the Kaikōura event.
+The output would be an #link("https://web.archive.org/web/20221207080915/http://hypocenter.usc.edu/research/SRF/srf4.pdf")[Standard Rupture Format (SRF)] file that contains the slip model (an example of which is presented in @kaikoura-srf).
 Note that the segment the rupture begins on, as determined by the hypocentre, is known.
 We call this segment the _initial segment_.
 The remaining segments are hence _subsequent segments_.
 We will assume that each subsequent segment is triggered by exactly one other segment, and we refer to this as the _parent segment_.

 #figure(
   image("srf.png", width: 90%),
   caption: [
-    One slip model generated for the Kaikōura rupture using the geometry and hypocentre described in #ref(<kaikoura-plan>).
+    One slip model generated for the Kaikōura rupture using the geometry and hypocentre described in @kaikoura-plan.
 The numeric labels correspond to rupture times in the SRF.
   ],
 ) <kaikoura-srf>